 Each undergraduate is required to present a short thesis in his final year the standard of which will be taken into account in assessing his final result.

 The subject chosen for the thesis must be approved by the Head of the School in which the undergraduate is specialising and the thesis must be written under the supervision of a member of staff nominated by the Head of the School.

 Students are recommended to undertake preliminary planning and to obtain approval of their chosen subject during their penultimate year of study.
-For this purpose a detailed outline should be submitted to the Head of the School, not later than the 30th April, showing the manner in which the student proposes to handle the topic.
-The thesis must be presented in the appropriate form by the date determined by the Head of the School concerned and in any case not later than the 31st December of the year in which the thesis is to be presented.
+For this purpose a detailed outline should be submitted to the Head of the School, not later than April 30th, showing the manner in which the student proposes to handle the topic.
+The thesis must be presented in the appropriate form by the date determined by the Head of the School concerned and in any case not later than October 31st of the year in which the thesis is to be presented for Pass degrees and November 30th for Honours degrees.
 Two copies of the thesis must be submitted in double-spaced typescript on quarto paper with a $1\frac{1}{2}$ inch left-hand margin and suitably stapled.
-A summary of approximately 200 words, a bibliography and an acknowledgement of all source material must also be submitted.
+A summary of approximately 200 words, a bibliography and an acknowledgment of all source material must also be submitted.